 10. Belly Wake-Up (Cobra)

 For a challenge, try to straighten your arms (into full cobra).
-Be sure not to lock your elbows.
-Remember to use your breath to help you know how long to stay in each position.
+Be sure not to lock your elbows, and remember to use your breath to help you know how long to stay in each position.
 Moving and breathing together helps your body circulate oxygen and nutrients.

 Begin with palms and knees shoulder length apart on the floor (table position).
 Raise your right arm and left leg simultaneously.
-Switch sides.
+Repeat on the other side.
 Continue by alternating each side slowly 5 to 10 times.
 Keep your face parallel with the floor.
-Try not to sway from side to side as you move.
+Try not to sway from side to side much as you move.

 12. Forward Leg Swings

-Stand with your spine as upright as possible.
+This is one of those morning stretches that will really get your blood moving.
+Stand with your spine upright and your feet hip width apart.
 Hold onto a table, wall, tree, or door frame with your left hand.
-Gently swing your right leg in front of you and behind you 5 to 10 times.
-Switch sides.
+Gently swing your right leg in front of you and behind you 5 to 10 times, and then switch sides.

 13. Lateral Leg Swings

 Stand with your spine as upright as possible.
 Hold onto a tree or door frame with your left hand.
-Gently swing your right leg in front of your left leg and then to your far right 5 to 10 times.
-Switch sides.
+Gently swing your right leg in front of your left leg and then to your far right 5 to 10 times, and switch sides.

 14. Toe, Arch, and Calf Wake-Ups